 The purpose of each ARC session is to achieve a Maximum Steady State (MSS) of forearm pump.
 The MSS is "the highest level of intensity at which a muscle can continue to function aerobically" (Anderson 95).

-A strength session is focused on sustained climbing followed by drills that will increase your strength of climbing specific muscles such as fingers, shoulders, back, core, forearms, legs etc. The climbing drills incorporates the following movements; pulling-muscle exercises (pull-ups), pushing-muscle exercises (push-ups), and core exercises.
-You can also choose to complete a hangboard workout during this session.
+A strength session is focused on completing sustained hard climbing that is close to your limit followed by a circuit that will increase your strength of climbing specific muscles such as fingers, shoulders, back, core, forearms, legs etc. This is time for your TRY HARD in bouldering.
+The circuit incorporates the following movements; pulling-muscle exercises (pull-ups), pushing-muscle exercises (push-ups), and core exercises. complete a hangboard workout after the climbing in this session.

-A power session is focused on completing dynamic climbing drills such as one handed climbing, speed climbing, and skipping holds.
-These drills will increase your comfort and ability to perform dynamic climbing movements and can be applied towards techniques such as dynos.
+A power session is focused on completing dynamic climbing drills that will increase your comfort and ability to perform dynamic climbing movements and can be applied towards techniques such as dynos.
 The climbing drills will train slow-twitch muscle fibers to respond more quickly and to generate an increase in fast-twitch muscle fibers.